dbarabander/BEWD/12_authentication/starter_code/Ritly_Authentication.md

 ###Task Instructions

-We are going to add authentication to Ritly using Devise.
+We are going to add authentication to Ritly using code from Rewsly.

 Here is the functionality we need to add this lesson.